chenaciousD/website/content/projects/LearningExperiments/index.md

 Unfortunately, my model's accuracy was never able to achieve more than 50% accuracy based on the validation dataset.
 I have a hypothesize that utilizing [CLIP](https://openai.com/research/clip) as a foundational model, as opposed to ResNet50, could enhance the accuracy of the model due to CLIP's unique training set, encompassing both textual and visual data.
 I think the multi-modal training would enable CLIP to better grasp the nuanced context associated with buildings.
 For example, by processing image and associated text, CLIP can capture the contextual information that helps differentiate between similar-looking building types.
 For example, it might recognize office-related activities, furniture, or signage in an office building image and educational activities, classrooms, or school-related objects in an educational facility image.

-## Building a Reinforcement Learning with Human Feedback Algorithm (RLHF)
+## Building a reinforcement learning with human feedback algorithm (RLHF)

 RLHF is a type of machine learning where the system iteratively learns to make decisions by taking actions and receiving feedback from the user in various situations.
 The core concepts are:
 - `agent/system` the decision maker